 Housed under canvas, the main lounge and bar area is a very lavish space, featuring plush sofas and armchairs around coffee tables and explorers’ chests, leather-back bar chairs, a selection of books, a gramophone, and solid European oak floors.
 The dining area is equally impressive, with ornate furnishings, maps displayed on easels, and a veranda for al fresco meals.
-Close to both the lounge/bar and the dining area is Nyaruswiga’s plunge pool and also its Jacuzzi, perfect for winding down in between activities while enjoying superb views over the plains!
-Keen stargazers will make good use of the astral observation deck, with its 2-metre high-powered telescope, while sports fans will happily take part in a range of outdoor games – badminton, bocce, mollky, and horse shoe.
+Keen stargazers will make good use of the astral observation deck, with its 2-meter high-powered telescope, while sports fans will happily take part in a range of outdoor games – badminton, bocce, mollky, and horseshoe.
 And the camp’s trading post stocks traditional souvenirs and essential items, in addition to providing camera equipment for hire.

 All three rooms within the tent offer amazing views over the savanna, and you can also enjoy the scenery from your private veranda!
 The family tent provides all the amenities of the standard tent, but here there is an extra bedroom and an extra en-suite bathroom – in the family tent, the bathtub is not located in the lounge area.